 Want to start something big?

-Maintenance Traineeship – Over 12 months you’ll complete specific modules to a Certificate II level to equip you to be trained, competent and authorised to perform a range of preventative maintenance tasks as a Maintenance Associate.
+- Maintenance Traineeship – You’ll complete specific modules to a Certificate II level to equip you to be trained, competent and authorised to perform a range of preventative maintenance tasks as a Heavy Diesel Maintenance Associate or Mechanical Fitter Maintenance Associate.

-The training program, delivered through the new BHP FutureFit Academy, is being developed in conjunction with respected Registered Training Organisations, CQUniversity Australia and North Metropolitan TAFE (Perth).
+These training programs, which are delivered through the BHP FutureFit Academy, have been developed in conjunction with respected Registered Training Organisations, CQUniversity Australia and North Metropolitan TAFE (Perth).*

 Operations Services (OS) is a division of BHP that provides Production and Maintenance services.
 We offer permanent roles within BHP, but with a focus on our people, how we connect and achieve high performance.
 These permanent BHP roles include flexible working arrangements and full leave entitlements, incorporating:

 - Annual Leave

 The BHP FutureFit Academy is a training facility offering paid training pathways into mining for those without any previous mining experience at any stage of their life.

 From day one at the Academy you are a permanent BHP employee.

 Operations Services already employs more than 3650 employees on a permanent basis and there are plans for more growth.
 The skills and experience learned from the BHP FutureFit Academy will allow you to work on BHP sites throughout Australia.